- Co-sleeping can strengthen parent-baby bonding and make nighttime breastfeeding much easier in the early months.

 Health organisations and experts have varying opinions on co-sleeping.

-The American Academy of Paediatrics (AAP) advises against bed-sharing but supports room-sharing as a safer alternative.
+The American Academy of Pediatrics (AAP) advises against bed-sharing but supports room-sharing as a safer alternative.

 Room-sharing involves placing the baby’s crib in the parents’ room, allowing close proximity without the risks associated with bed-sharing.

-In Western Australia, health professionals echo these sentiments, emphasising the importance of creating a safe sleep environment.
+In Western Australia, health professionals echo these sentiments, emphasizing the importance of creating a safe sleep environment.

 Dr. Emily Brown, a pediatrician based in Perth, states, "While co-sleeping can offer benefits, parents must prioritize safety.
 Room-sharing is a practical compromise that provides closeness while reducing risks."